Top 5 Famous Deserts of Pakistan

 When it comes to scenic, breathtaking and natural views, Pakistan is on the top list.
 Pakistan is rich in mountain ranges, amazing hill stations, and tourism gems.
 Recently Pakistan is credited with the World’s top Tourism Place in 2020.
 From the total land of Pakistan, 10% of the land is covered with drylands that are usually called deserts.
 Deserts are spread all around the country region with different features.
 Deserts in Pakistan are known for their uniqueness and different features from each other.
-You can also read about famous dams in Pakistan.
-If you love tourism read our blogs on beautiful hill stations in Pakistan and mountain ranges in Pakistan, and if you are looking to read about deserts in Pakistan, then you are at the right place.
+If you love tourism read our blogs on beautiful hill stations in Pakistan and if you are looking to read about deserts in Pakistan, then you are at the right place.
 In this blog, we will examine the mysterious deserts of Pakistan and talk about how many deserts in Pakistan?

 Pakistan has four major deserts with a historical background.
 The names of deserts in Pakistan are listed below.